The Chola Dynasty: Rulers, Administrations, Decline

 The Chola administration functioned through a well-defined, three-tiered structure:

-2. Provincial Administration: The Chola empire was divided into provinces called Mandalams, each governed by a viceroy or a governor, often appointed by the royal family.
-These viceroys enjoyed considerable autonomy but ultimately reported to the central administration.
+2. Provincial Administration: The empire was divided into provinces, or Mandalams, each managed by a viceroy or governor—often from the royal family—who held significant authority but ultimately answered to the central government.

 Key Features of the Administration: